David Lee profile

 David was awarded a competitive PhD scholarship at the Department of Anatomy, Trinity College Dublin (TCD), under the supervision of Dr Denis Barry, a previous graduate from the Neuroscience degree in UCC.
 He is investigating the effect of the ketogenic diet on nervous system development.

 Comments on the Neuroscience Degree

-“From 5th year of secondary school I knew I wanted to study Neuroscience, moving from Dublin to Cork to study it was a defining moment in my life and one of the best decisions I’ve ever made.
+“From 5th year of secondary school, I knew I wanted to study Neuroscience, moving from Dublin to Cork to study it was a defining moment in my life and one of the best decisions I’ve ever made.
 The willingness of the staff of the department to help the students achieve their goals and the enthusiasm, encouragement and engagement they showed is unparalleled, with special thanks to Aideen, Shane and Yvonne.
 The degree allows the student to explore all aspects of neuroscience research, providing modules from developmental neurobiology to neurodegenerative diseases and behavioural and cognitive neuroscience to neuropharmacology.
 Other modules allow the student to critically analyse neuroscience research articles and gives the students an in – depth knowledge of the latest and most cutting-edge neuroscience techniques available.
-Furthermore, a library and laboratory research project will not only allow students to hone in on their writing abilities but will further allow them to develop and better their laboratories techniques which will prepare them for working in industry or research.
+Furthermore, the library and laboratory research projects not only allow students to hone in on their writing abilities but allow them to further develop and improve their laboratory techniques which will prepare them for working in industry or research.
 Overall, in tandem with a supportive department and excellent course content, I would highly recommend the Neuroscience degree to anyone who has a desire to understand how the central and peripheral nervous system works in detail.
 For me, it has lived up to my expectations and more and from the people who I met throughout the degree in conjunction with what I have learned have shaped and moulded me into who I am today.”